Long-term investors continue accumulating BTC quietly, unnoticed by the market, creating a supply shock.

 BTC exchanges between strong and weak hands

 Regarding the predictions of others who claim that a further price collapse to $20,000 is possible, Woo emphasizes that the fundamentals do not support that hypothesis.
 The on-chain picture is bullish, he argues.
 A supply shock is quietly forming, unnoticed by the market.
-The analyst notes that long-term holders are absorbing the currencies that went from whales to speculators.
+The analyst notes that long-term holders are absorbing the currencies from whales to speculators.

 We are at levels of a supply shock, last seen when the price was at $50,000.
 Rarely do we see these divergences where currencies exit the market without price action reflecting that exit.
 It is only a matter of time until the market realizes that coins are exiting.